maz3max/ble-coin/README.md

     * build system less annoying than Apache Mynewt
 * Why not use the cheaper NRF51822?
     * AFAIK this chip does not have enough flash to support the Zephyr BLE stack with enabled security
-    * The flash read back protection is broken: [step-by-step guide](https://www.pentestpartners.com/security-blog/nrf51822-code-readout-protection-bypass-a-how-to/)
+    * The flash read back protection is also broken: [step-by-step guide](https://www.pentestpartners.com/security-blog/nrf51822-code-readout-protection-bypass-a-how-to/)
 * How do I get the software onto the devices?
     * For the NRF52840 dongle, you can use [nRF Connect for Desktop](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-desktop)
     * For the coins, you have to use a Serial-Wire-Debug Programmer, but a [cheap 2€ STLinkV2 clone](https://de.aliexpress.com/item/32792513237.html) will do just fine using [OpenOCD](http://openocd.org/), See [coin readme](./coin/README.md)